-Figure 18: Regression curves between environmental demand for edge devices (streams) and their respective SLO fulfillment rates ($pv \times ra$)
+Fig. 16.
+Regression between streams assigned to edge devices and respective SLO fulfillment rate $(pv \times ra)$.

-We observe: (1) the average SLO fulfillment clearly improved by using Infer (0.81) instead of Random (0.64) or Equal (0.60); (2) this is also reflected by the weighted average (right bars of Figure 19b), which puts Laptop and Orin in focus that processed 9 streams each; (3) the weighted average of Infer comes close to the one of Single (0.89), even though the cluster processed 25 instead of only 5 streams.
+(right bars of Fig. 17(b)), which puts Laptop and Orin in focus that processed 9 streams each; (3) the weighted average of Infer comes close to Single (0.89), even though the cluster processed 25 instead of only 5 streams.
 From that, we conclude that the intelligent cluster was able to incorporate restricted edge devices (e.g., Nano) into the architecture (S-1), and that the overall SLO compliance improved by following our approach.

-S-2: Can the CC hierarchical structure optimize local SLO fulfillment?
+S-2: Can the CC hierarchy optimize local SLO fulfillment?
 To improve the SLO fulfillment whenever individual devices lack the required scope, we will resolve such SLO failures within the cluster.
 Therefore, we consider a condensed device cluster consisting of Laptop and Orin.
 S-1 showed that they have comparable processing capabilities; therefore, it is fair to split 10 streams equally between them.
-Figure 20 provides the DAG internal to the EOSC-F model: Blue nodes are environmental factors, from which only stream can be configured (recall Section 4.2.3); slo_rate represents the common factor $f = pv \times ra$.
-We simulate network congestion7 for Orin - which the leader node can evaluate through congestion - and redistribute the load according to the EOSC-F model, i.e., Orin = 8, Laptop = 2.
-Then, we compare the overall SLO fulfillment before and after offloading; the results are shown in Figure 21.
-The two lines show the SLO fulfillment (f) of Laptop (red) and Orin (blue) over 50 ACI iterations; after 10 rounds, the network gets congested.
-In round 30, the cluster leader rebalanced the load according to its EOSC-F model; although it is possible to rebalance earlier, we decided to observe the system behavior until manually rebalancing in round 30.
+Fig. 18(b) provides the DAG internal to the EOSC-F model: Blue nodes are environmental factors, from which only stream can be configured (recall Section 4.2.3);

-Figure 19: SLO fulfillment within the edge-fog cluster when distributing load according to Infer, Random, or Equal.
+Fig. 17.
+SLO fulfillment within the edge-fog cluster when distributing load according to Infer, Random, or Equal.
 Single is an upper bar for this device constellation (S-1)